lumetrium/espanso-dynamic-forms/README.md

 - **Complete JSON Forms Support**: Anything you can do with JSON Forms, you can do here.
 - **Advanced Validation**: Required fields, pattern matching (regex), min/max length, and more.
 - **Conditional Visibility**: Show or hide form fields based on the values of other fields.
-- **Modern UI Widgets**: Enjoy access to date/time pickers, toggles, sliders, radio buttons, and dropdowns thanks to the [Vuetify renderer](https://jsonforms.io/docs/renderer-sets#vue-vuetify-renderer-set).
+- **Modern UI Components**: Use tabs, date/time pickers, toggles, sliders, and more thanks to the [Vuetify renderer](https://jsonforms.io/docs/renderer-sets#vue-vuetify-renderer-set).
 - **Complex Data Structures**: Easily handle arrays and nested objects.
-- **Flexible Output**: Use Liquid templating's logic (`if/else`, `case`) and filters to transform your data into any format, from a simple sentence to a complex markdown table or code block.
+- **Flexible Output**: Use Liquid templating's logic (`if/else`, `case`) and filters to transform your data into any format you need.

 ## Installation